This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 White marble surface filled with all ingredients needed for creamy corn chowder soup including sausage, sweet corn, potatoes, and more.

-1. Cook the sausage.
-Place the sausage in a large stockpot over medium heat.
-Break it up and let cook for 6 to 8 minutes, until the fat has rendered out and it begins to brown.
+Step 1: Cook the sausage – Place the sausage in a large stockpot over medium heat.
+Break it up and let it cook for 6-8 minutes, until the fat has rendered out and it begins to brown.

-1. Prepare the vegetables.
-Slice the celery lengthwise into quarters, then dice into small bite-sized pieces.
+Step 2: Prepare the vegetables – Slice the celery lengthwise into quarters, then dice into small bite-sized pieces.
 Dice the onion and bell pepper into similar-sized pieces.
 Add to the sausage to cook.

-1. Prepare the potatoes.
-Peel the potatoes and cut one into long strips.
+Step 3: Prepare the potatoes – Peel the potatoes and cut one into long strips.
 Cut the rest into bite-sized pieces and add to the pot.
 Add in half the sweet corn, along with salt and black pepper.
 Stir in the chicken stock and bring to a simmer.
 Add in thyme and bay leaves.
 Cook until the potatoes are tender.
-Remove the potato that was cut into strips and add to a bowl with the remainder of the corn.
+Remove the potato that was cut into strips and add it to a bowl with the remainder of the corn.
 Add in the milk and blend until smooth.

-1. Finish the assembly.
-Stir in the blended mixture to the stockpot.
+Step 4: Finish the assembly – Stir the blended mixture in the stockpot.
 Turn up the heat slightly and bring back to a simmer.
 Remove the thyme and bay leaves.
 Serve warm, garnished with parsley and shredded cheese, if desired.

 • Cutting one potato into long slices instead of diced pieces makes it easier to remove later.
 Some potato is needed to blend in with some of the sweet corn and milk, and it is simpler to pull out long strips after they have cooked.